 7.1300 Center shall have a designated inpatient unit that minimizes the risk of infection.

-7.1400 Center shall have a designated area for outpatient evaluation and treatment that reduces the risk of transmission of infectious agents and is available 24 hours per day, seven days per week.
+7.1400 Center shall have a designated process for outpatient evaluation and treatment that reduces the risk of transmission of infectious agents and is available 24 hours per day, seven days per week.

 7.1500 Center with more than one patient care unit shall be considered a single transplant center if the patient care units demonstrate functional unity.